genevate/style_guides/business/culture.md

     space and/or team code of conduct is violated, decisive action is taken on the responsible culprits.
   - Conduct autopsies without blame -- Analyze, learn, and pivot instead.
+- Be Diverse:
+  - Be inclusive of different cultures, ethnicities, and genders.
+  - A diverse team is a team that can tackle and solve complex situations more easily.
+Do not ignore this.
 - [Be Civil](https://rework.withgoogle.com/blog/how-incivility-shuts-down-our-brains-at-work):
   - Improves focus and processing of information.
-  - Helps employees achieve their greatest potential.
+  - Helps individuals achieve their greatest potential.
 - Be Appreciative:
   - Big or small, each contribution is valued and encouraged.
 Always.
   - Reward those who have drive, focus, discipline, and professional conduct instead of knowing everything.
   - Pay and compensation should be equal to or higher than the industry average.
 Period.
+- Be Humble:
+  - Keep a modest view of you own importance.
+  - Be self-reflective and introspective of your actions and interactions with others and the work you do.
+  - Avoid being vain and/or overly confident.
 - Be Healthy:
-  - Focus on a healthy mental/physical balance.
+  - Focus on a healthy mental/physical balance by taking time to walk outside, excercise, medidate, read, or anything that will help keep both your body and mind in a healthy state.
   - If overtime is put in, reward accordingly.
 Spurts are allowed but sustained overtime should be prevented to avoid burnout.